-If you want to Do this Tryou want to Create a new policy group Do this Select New Policy Group .
-Specify the policy group name.
-Specify the minimum throughput limit.
-You can set the minimum throughput limit only on a performance based All Flash Optimized personality.
+If you want to Do this Create a new policy group 1.
+Select New Policy Group.
+2. Specify the policy group name.
+3. Specify the minimum throughput limit.
+In Storage Manager 9.5, you can set the minimum throughput limit only on a performance-based All Flash Optimized personality.
+In Storage Manager 9.6, you can also set the minimum throughput limit for ONTAP Select Premium systems.
 You cannot set the minimum throughput limit for volumes on a FabricPool-enabled aggregate.
-If you do not specify the minimum throughput value or if the minimum throughput value is set to 0, the system automatically displays "None " as the value.
+If you do not specify the minimum throughput value or if the minimum throughput value is set to 0, the system automatically displays "None" as the value.
 This value is case-sensitive.
-Specify the maximum throughput limit to ensure that the workload of the objects in the policy group does not avcord the the policy group does not exceed the specified throughput limit.
+Specify the maximum throughput limit to ensure that the workload of the objects in the policy group does not exceed the specified throughput limit.
 The minimum throughput limit and the maximum throughput limit must be of the same unit type.
 If you do not specify the minimum throughput limit, then you can set the maximum throughput limit in IOPS and B/s, KB/s, MB/s, and so on.
-If you do not specify the maximum throughput value, the system automatically displays " Unlimited " as the value and this value is case-sensitive.
-The unit that you specify does not affect the maximum throughput Select an existing policy group Select Existing Policy Group , and then click Choose to select an existing policy group from the Select Policy Group dialog box.
-Specify the minimum throughput limit.
-You can set the minimum throughput limit only on a performance based All Flash Optimized personality.
+If you do not specify the maximum throughput value, the system automatically displays "Unlimited" as the value and this value is case- sensitive.
+The unit that you specify does not affect the maximum throughput.
+Select an existing policy group Select Existing Policy Group, and then click Choose to select an existing policy group from the Select Policy Group dialog box.
+2. Specify the minimum throughput limit.
+In Storage Manager 9.5, you can set the minimum throughput limit only on a performance-based All Flash Optimized personality.
+In Storage Manager 9.6,

+If you want to Do this you can also set the minimum throughput limit for ONTAP Select Premium systems.
 You cannot set the minimum throughput limit for volumes on a FabricPool-enabled aggregate.

-If you want to Do this If you do not specify the minimum throughput value or if the minimum throughput value is set to 0, the system automatically displays "None " as the value.
+If you do not specify the minimum throughput value or if the minimum throughput value is set to 0, the system automatically displays "None" as the value.
 This value is case-sensitive.
 Specify the maximum throughput limit to ensure that the workload of the objects in the policy group does not exceed the specified throughput limit.
 The minimum throughput limit and the maximum throughput limit must be of the same unit type.
 If you do not specify the minimum throughput limit, then you can set the maximum throughput limit in IOPS and B/s, KB/s, MB/s, and so on.
-If you do not specify the maximum throughput value, the system automatically displays " Unlimited " as the value and this value is case- sensitive.
+If you do not specify the maximum throughput value, the system automatically displays "Unlimited" as the value and this value is case- sensitive.
 The unit that you specify does not affect the maximum throughput.
 If the policy group is assigned to more than one object, the maximum throughput that you specify is shared among the objects.

-Step 6.
+- Step 6.
 Optional: Click the link that specifies the number of LUNs to review the list of selected LUNs, and click Discard if you want to remove any LUNs from the list.
-The link is displayed only when multiple LUNs are selected.
+The link is displayed only when multiple LUNs are selected. - Step 7.
+Click OK.